 Creating an atmosphere in which students are engaged takes a certain attitude, as well as effective teaching skills.
 Teachers at Lindfield appreciate their challenge to be the designers of learning so that each boy is engaged, inspired and challenged.

-The PYP provides the framework for addressing the NSW Board of Studies Syllabus in all Key Learning Areas.
+The PYP provides the framework for addressing the NSW Education Standards Authority Syllabus in all Key Learning Areas.
 Significant specialist learning experiences are provided in Religious Education, Art, Music, Languages (Mandarin) and Health and Physical Education.

 An IB World School

 In 2009, Lindfield Preparatory School commenced its journey towards offering the IB Primary Years Programme and by January 2013, Lindfield K-6 became an official PYP school.

 The IB authorisation process is a long and rigorous process which varies by school and IB programme.
 This means that not just any school will be able to satisfy the organisation’s standards.
 As an IB school, certain aspects of the teaching and learning experience are closely monitored via regular visits by the IB PYP teams.